bclover/real-world-functional-programming-book/gitbook/part5/tacit_programming.md

 const getNames = map(get('name'))
 ```

-Those partial applications used in the lodash/fp exmple don't define their function parameters.
-Below, we compare the point style where they define the arguments, and point-free where they don't:
+Those partial applications used in the lodash/fp example don't define their function parameters.
+Below, we compare the point style where they define the arguments, and point-free where they don't, even when using lodash/fp:

 ```javascript
 // point style